-You don’t need to go abroad to find gorgeous beaches.
-We have some spectacular ones a little closer to home and these are some of our best beaches in the UK.
+You don’t need to go abroad, we have some of the best beaches in the UK!

 3.Brighton, East Sussex

-Voted one of the Top 10 city beach break destinations in the world, Brighton is a traditional seaside city with a pebble beach that has been popular since Victorian times.
-There are lots of water sports to try on Brighton Beach, from stand up paddle boarding and kayaking to volleyball on the sandy court.
+Of course, we think Brighton deserves to be one of the best beaches in the UK!
+We live here!
+Voted one of the Top 10 city beach break destinations in the world, Brighton is a traditional seaside city.
+Expect a pebble beach that has been popular since Victorian times.
+There are lots of water sports to try on Brighton Beach, from stand up paddleboarding and kayaking to volleyball on the sandy court.
 Many locals and tourists brave the cooler water to sea swim even in winter!
 There is also a hidden nudist beach further along the shoreline if that’s your thing.
 This is also where AdventureYogi is based – we have to be by the sea or in the mountains to connect to our true love – nature!

 4. Rhosilli Bay, Wales

 Three miles of gorgeous sandy beaches and coastline situated on the Gower Peninsula.
-Rhosilli was voted Wales best beach in 2017 and is the only beach to have been awarded Britain’s Best Beach for two years running.
+Rhosilli was voted Wales best beach in the UK in 2017.
+In fact, it is the only beach to have been awarded Britain’s Best Beach for two years running.
 Perfectly situated to benefit from the Atlantic swell, the beach is popular for water sports with amazing clifftop views loved by walkers.
 Occasionally you can even spot the odd seal or dolphin!
-I also went to swansea University and spent alot of my time on this beach so it has to go in the top 7!
+I also went to Swansea University and spent a lot of my time on this beach so it has to go in the top 7!

 Polzeath is a blue flag beach and renowned surfing and foodie destination.
-The combination of Atlantic swells and gradual shelving make it the ideal beach for improving your surfing skills at every level.
-For the thrill seekers, you can also learn to rock climb, kayak or even go coasteering to get up close and personal with the rugged north Cornish coast.
+The combination of Atlantic swells and gradual shelving make it the ideal beach for improving your surfing.
+For the thrill-seekers, you can also learn to rock climb, kayak or even go coasteering!
+Whatever you choose to do, we recommend you get up close and personal with the rugged north Cornish coast.

 6. Robin Hood Bay, Yorkshire

-Part of the Heritage Coast of the North York Moors National Park, the beach at Robin Hoods Bay is one of several beaches connected at low tide so you can walk all the way to neighbouring villages.
-This location is perfect for lovers of spectacular scenery and a photographers dream and can be reached by tiny cobbled streets leading down to the sea.
-The beach has the backdrop of centuries-old houses contrasting with the craggy coastline.
+Robin Hoods Bay is part of the Heritage Coast of the North York Moors National Park.
+It is one of several beaches connected by the low tide.
+For a fun adventure, you can walk all the way to neighbouring villages.
+This location is perfect for lovers of spectacular scenery and a photographers dream.
+Delightfully, it is reached by tiny cobbled streets leading down to the water’s edge.
+Furthermore, the beach has the backdrop of centuries-old houses contrasting with the craggy coastline.

-Scotland is blessed with an array of picture-postcard beaches sprinkled around the islands.The waters might not be as cold as you imagine as they are warmed by the Gulf Stream.
+Scotland is blessed with an array of picture-postcard beaches.
+Furthermore, the waters might not be as cold as you imagine as they are.
+This is because the waters are warmed by the same Gulf Stream that the waters of beaches in Cornwall enjoy.
 Islay and Jura have spectacular beaches and one of our favourites is Killianallan.
 It’s a long walk but worth the wait to reach beautiful white sands.
-There are views across turquoise waters to Mull and on a clear day, it is the most inspiring place and the ideal spot for meditation.
+There are views across turquoise waters to Mull and on a clear day.
+Truly, it is the most inspiring place and the ideal spot for meditation.

-Here are just a few of the best beaches in the UK – if you know of any others let us know and we will be sure to visit!
+Honestly, these are just a few of the best beaches in the UK!
+If you know of any others let us know and we will be sure to visit!
 If you want to come and see the beaches that we know, try our Norfolk wellness and yoga retreats or how about our surf / walking retreats in Cornwall.
 Or just check our calendar page for all dates throughout the year (and for some tropical beaches!)